University of Pennsylvania Perelman School of Medicine

 Member, Center for Advanced Retinal and Ocular Therapeutics (CAROT), University of Pennsylvania

 Katherine Uyhazi, M.D., Ph.D. is an ophthalmologist at the University of Pennsylvania’s Scheie Eye Institute.
-She is an Instructor of Ophthalmology and a member of the clinical and the translational core at the University’s Center for Advanced Retinal and Ocular Therapeutics (CAROT).
+She is an Assistant Professor of Ophthalmology and directs a research laboratory at Penn’s Center for Advanced Retinal and Ocular Therapeutics (CAROT).
 Dr. Uyhazi attended The College of New Jersey and obtained her M.D. and Ph.D. from Yale University School of Medicine with her Ph.D. in Cell Biology.
-She completed her residency in ophthalmology at Scheie Eye Institute, University of Pennsylvania and completed a fellowship in Medical Retina and Retinal Degeneration.
+She completed her residency in ophthalmology at the Scheie Eye Institute, University of Pennsylvania and completed a fellowship in Medical Retina and Retinal Degeneration at Penn.